OUR CSR POLICY

 OBJECTIVES

-Develop safety inductions and aim for “zero accidents”
+Develop skills, improve the work environment and aim for “zero accidents”

 ACTING